 The general wisdom on the topic is to focus on maintaining only those studies that directly benefit the participant.
 The risk of harm to participants is elevated in studies that require physical interaction during a pandemic.
 In order to re-evaluate the risk of participation in your study, contact the IRB that approved it.
 In addition, some clinical sites have restricted the types of activities that are allowed during the pandemic, and researchers should follow both the guidelines of the approving IRB and the study site.
 See Notice NOT-OD-20-087 for more guidance on potential delays in NIH-funded research and possible increase in human subjects costs.
-See also the FDA guidance at https://www.fda.gov/media/136238/download for information on handling the impact of institution shut-downs on clinical trial operations such as case report forms and monitoring.
+See also the FDA guidance "FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Pandemic" for information on handling the impact of institution shut-downs on clinical trial operations such as case report forms and monitoring.
+See the COGR COVID -19 Resource Page and the COGR Agency Guidance Matrix for sponsor specific information.